JeffersonLab/jaws-libp/README.md

 pip install jaws-libp
 ```

-**Note**: Using newer versions of Python may be problematic because the depenency `confluent-kafka` uses librdkafka, which often does not have a wheel file prepared for later versions of Python, meaning setuptools will attempt to compile it for you, and that often doesn't work (especially on Windows).
+**Note**: Using newer versions of Python may be problematic because the dependency `confluent-kafka` uses librdkafka, which often does not have a wheel file prepared for later versions of Python, meaning setuptools will attempt to compile it for you, and that often doesn't work (especially on Windows).
 Python 3.9 DOES have a wheel file for confluent-kafka so that's your safest bet.

 ## API
 [Sphinx Docs](https://jeffersonlab.github.io/jaws-libp/)